Getting burned sucks.

-We end up in rabbit holes of schemes and scams that look to separate us from our money instead of teaching us a great wisdom about making money.
+We end up in rabbit holes of schemes (Definition of Get Rich Quick Schemes)and scams that look to separate us from our money instead of teaching us great wisdom about making money.

 The goal of any promise is to entice you, the potential mark, that their product or service will give you the superpowers necessary to conquer the business world.

 This product or service is the hottest new thing so you don’t want to miss out.
-The way to spot these dubious claims, is to see the claims of how easy it is.
+The way to spot these dubious offers is to look into the veracity of the claims being made.

 The easiest way to hook more people into a get rich quick scheme is to get as many lazy people on the hook as possible.